ADVERTISEMENT

 How Simulation Prevents Million-Dollar Mistakes and Project Delays

-In addition to saving you money and time, simulating your robots creates a safe working environment for the humans and robots who will ultimately work together.
-Simulations enable you to test and validate your design for safety and operation before any equipment is installed in the plant.
-By creating a safe working environment and allowing you to make corrections before the machines are installed, you reduce costs and risk.
+You’ll save money and time with the help of simulations.
+More importantly, however, you will create a safe working environment for both humans and robots that will eventually work together.
+Simulations allow you to test and validate your designs before any equipment is ever installed at the plant.
+When you create a safe working environment (as well as the opportunity to correct problems before the machines are installed) you will also lower the cost of production and the risk.

-When you are able to catch mistakes before they occur and test at such an accelerated rate, simulation helps turn a high-risk endeavor into a science.
-However, simulation does more than reduce the risk associated with robotics and automation; it also lowers overall implementation costs and enables greater efficiency, faster production, and higher product quality.
+When you can find problems before they occur and test at an accelerated rate, simulation turns what was a high-risk enterprise into a science.
+Simulation does more than just reduce the risks associated with robotics and automation.
+Simulation also reduces overall implementation costs and enhances efficiency, product quality, and production speed.

 Robot Simulation Software: Test Robot Logic and Motion in Virtual Environments